 But now that the genie is out of the bottle, it is difficult to see how the administration can continue making subjective and largely unaccountable decisions about whom to kill.

 Polls show Americans overwhelmingly support precision strikes by unmanned drones because they take out terrorists without endangering Americans' lives.
-We agree that drones have a place in our military
+We agree that drones have a place in our military strategy.
+But neither the president nor the CIA should be able to kill anyone, anywhere, without some level of accountability.

 Then there's the do-unto-others problem.
 At present, the United States, United Kingdom and Israel are the only nations known to use armed drones.
 If it's OK for us and our allies to use them against suspected enemies in, say, Pakistan, what if Pakistan identifies an enemy in Washington and dispatches a drone to whack him?
 Is that all right, too?

 John Brennan, the president's nominee to lead the CIA, defended the president's policy, insisting no legislation is needed to govern drones.
 He is wrong.
-California Sen. Dianne Feinstein, who heads the Senate Intelligence Committee, should insist on establishing
+California Sen. Dianne Feinstein, who heads the Senate Intelligence Committee, should insist on establishing some rules of engagement.

 This is an emerging field of technological warfare, and the Obama administration is taking a Wild West approach to drone use when a careful, ethical examination is needed.